-1. Plaintiff, the Honorable Mark Meadows ("Mr. Meadows"), a private citizen who previously served as a Member of Congress and subsequently as Chief of Staff to the President of the United States, brings this complaint for declaratory and injunctive relief to invalidate and prohibit the enforcement of two overly broad and unduly burdensome subpoenas from a select committee of the U.S. House of Representatives (the "Select Committee") issued in whole or part without legal authority in violation of the Constitution and laws of the United States.
+1. Plaintiff, the Honorable Mark Meadows ("Mr. Meadows"), a private citizen who previously served as a Member of Congress and subsequently as Chief of Staff to the President of

-2. The Select Committee wrongly seeks to compel both Mr. Meadows and a thirdparty telecommunications company to provide information to the Select Committee that the Committee lacks lawful authority to seek and to obtain.
-The Select Committee acts absent any valid legislative power and threatens to violate longstanding principles of executive privilege and immunity that are of constitutional origin and dimension.
+- 2. The Select Committee wrongly seeks to compel both Mr. Meadows and a third-party telecommunications company to provide information to the Select Committee that the Committee lacks lawful authority to seek and to obtain.
+The Select Committee acts absent any valid legislative power and threatens to violate longstanding principles of executive privilege and testimonial immunity that are of constitutional origin and dimension.
 Without intervention by this Court, Mr. Meadows faces the harm of both being illegally coerced into violating the Constitution and having a third party involuntarily violate Mr. Meadows rights and the requirements of relevant laws governing records of electronic communications.
-Only this Court can prevent these grave harms.

-3. For months, Mr. Meadows has consistently sought in good faith to pursue an accommodation with the Select Committee whereby it could obtain relevant, non-privileged information.
+Only this Court can prevent these grave harms. - 3.
+For months, Mr. Meadows consistently sought in good faith to pursue an accommodation with the Select Committee whereby it could obtain relevant, non-privileged information in a manner consistent with legal precedent.
 While the Committee and Mr. Meadows engaged over a period of time in an effort to achieve such reasonable accommodation, the Select Committee adamantly refused to recognize the immunity of present and former senior White House aides from being compelled to appear before Congress and likewise refused to recognize a former president's claims of Executive Privilege and instructions to Mr. Meadows to maintain such privilege claims in addressing the Select Committee's inquiries.

-4. The current President of the United States, through counsel, purported to waive the former president's claims of privilege and immunity.

-5. As a result, Mr. Meadows, a witness, has been put in the untenable position of choosing between conflicting privilege claims that are of constitutional origin and dimension and having to either risk enforcement of the subpoena issued to him, not merely by the House of Representatives, but through actions by the Executive and Judicial Branches, or, alternatively, unilaterally abandoning the former president's claims of privileges and immunities.
+- 4. In his diligent attempts to reach an accommodation with the Select Committee, Mr. Meadows produced thousands of documents the Select Committee insisted were relevant to its inquiry. - 5.
+The current President of the United States, through counsel, purported to waive the former President's claims of privilege and immunity.
+He did so without knowing the content and scope of the privileged information Mr. Meadows would, in theory, provide to the Select Committee.
+But as Justice Kavanaugh recently explained, "[a] former President must be able to successfully invoke the Presidential communications privilege for communications that occurred during his Presidency, even if the current President does not support the privilege claim."
+Trump v.
+Thompson, 142 S. Ct.
+680, 680 (2022) (statement of Kavanaugh, J., respecting denial) (emphasis added). - 6.
+As a result, Mr. Meadows, a witness, has been put in the untenable position of choosing between conflicting privilege claims that are of constitutional origin and dimension and having to either risk enforcement of the subpoena issued to him, not merely by the House of Representatives, but through actions by the Executive and Judicial Branches, or, alternatively, unilaterally abandoning the former president's claims of privileges and immunities.
 Thus, Mr. Meadows turns to the courts to say what the law is.